tork-a/openrtm_tutorial/README.rst

 Online Update
 =============
-While almost all the tutorial material included herein is hosted and maintained online on a github repository [1_], you can update your USB drive easily by a normal "git-way".
+If you own a packaged USB that contains the contents here, you can update your USB drive easily by a normal "git-way" (almost all the tutorial material included herein is hosted and maintained online on a github repository [1_]).
 To do so:

  * Double-click `%TUTORIAL_HOME%/SELFUPDATE.bat`; this runs `git pull` command and synchronizes data in the drive with the repository.
  * It's possible that conflict occurs if you've added change to your USB drive.
 In this case, conflict may occur and currently no pre/post caution measure is implemented.
 Please take care of it in "git-way" by yourself.